atlas-nano/solvation_spectra/README.md

 # solvation_spectra

-### Here is the data and scripts for paper- Practical Corrections for Finite Concentrations Molecular Dynamics Simulations
+### Here are the input and output data, and scripts for paper- Practical Corrections for Finite Concentrations Molecular Dynamics Simulations

 ## directory structure
 ```